semmi88/semmi88.github.io/blog_posts/rubiks_cube.md

-# Taming the Rubik's Cube / How I met Group Theory
+# Taming the Rubik's Cube (or How I met Group Theory)

 ## How the Rubik's Cube made the world a better place